lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :build-node: The node to run build on.
     :javadoc-path: The path in Nexus to deploy javadoc to.
     :jenkins-ssh-credential: Credential to use for SSH.
-(Generally should be configured in defaults.yaml)
+(Generally configured in defaults.yaml)
     :mvn-settings: The name of settings file containing credentials for the project.
     :mvn-site-id: Maven Server ID from settings.xml to pull credentials from.
-        (Note: This setting should be configured in defaults.yaml.)
+        (Note: This setting is generally configured in ``defaults.yaml``.)

 :Optional parameters: